CC Program in Latin America

 Through an immersive language experience, students will study Brazilian Portuguese language and Bahian culture.
 This is an accelerated introduction to Portuguese language.
 Students with intermediate level Spanish, French, or Italian are eligible.
 Students who have studied Portuguese language prior will be placed into a higher level language section.
 Prerequisite: SP201, placement into SP305, or Consent of Instructor.

 Fulfills 1 unit of the language study requirement.
-Fulfills 1 unit of Equity and Power Global.
+Fulfills the Analysis and Interpretation of Meaning Gen Ed requirement.